mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Group Creation from existing PSKs

-Group creation may be tied to an already existing group structure, consisting of a re-initialization of an existing group, or branching of a sub-group.
+Group creation may be tied to an already existing group structure, consisting of re-initialization of an existing group, or branching of a sub-group.

 Re-initialization of an existing group may be used, for example, to re-start the group based on the current group state but under a different ciphersuite.